 Don’t be fooled by any holiday decorations showing lady leprechauns.
 In traditional Irish folk tales, there are no female leprechauns, only nattily attired little guys who spend their days making and mending shoes (meaning they earned that gold they’re always guarding).

-You can’t attend a St. Patrick’s Day event without hearing a cry of “Erin go Bragh."
-What’s the phrase mean?
-It’s a corruption of Irish Éirinn go Brách, which means roughly “Ireland Forever."
+You can’t attend a St. Patrick’s Day event without hearing a cry of “Erin go Bragh.”
+The phrase is a corruption of the Irish Éirinn go Brách, which means roughly “Ireland forever.”

 A version of this story ran in 2019; it has been updated for 2023.